 EVERYTHING YOU NEED TO KNOW

-Somerset’s next match is on Friday when we welcome Hampshire Hawks to the Cooper Associates County Ground in the Vitality Blast.
+Somerset’s next match is on Sunday (July 2nd) when we take on Kent Spitfires at the Cooper Associates County Ground in the Vitality Blast.